jaretkeniston/jaretkeniston/README.md

 ### 📚 Portfolio

-- See my [portfolio](https://github.com/jaretkeniston/Portfolio-Guide), where I showcase my work.
+- See my [portfolio](https://github.com/jaretkeniston/Portfolio-Guide), where I showcase some of my work.

 ### 🛠️ Tools